travelnxt/appacitive-docs/v1.0/index.md

 ```
 #### Delete with Connection

 There are scenarios where you might want to delete an object irrespective of existing connections.
-To do this in the delete operation, you need to explicitly indicate that you want to delete any existing connectons as well.
+To do this in the delete operation, you need to explicitly indicate that you want to delete any existing connections as well.
 This will cause the delete operation to delete any existing connections along with the specified object.

 `NOTE`: This override is not available when deleting multiple objects in a single operation.